 All Source spaces are available to area arts organizations and businesses with emphasis on inclusion and variety among activities.
 The range of events attracts diverse audiences, including students from the area’s many schools and universities, neighborhood residents, and professionals, and arts patrons throughout the region.
 Source acts as a fulcrum for reinvigorating the performing arts industry and building community.

 The Numark Gallery was one of the premiere contemporary art galleries in Washington DC.
 Cheryl Numark, the director and owner, came to CulturalDC for help in finding and securing their current state-of-the-art space.
 CulturalDC introduced Numark to CarrAmerica and the Terrell Place development team so that she could buy and design a street-level commercial condo inspired by the Chelsea style of her peers.
 The gallery, located at 625 E Street NW, had a successful 3 years of spectacular shows from artists like Jim Sanborn, Terri Friedman and Chan Chao, before closing in 2006.

 Cultural Arts Center at Eastgate

-In partnership with private developer PN Hoffman, CulturalDC developed a dynamic center for creative living and industry in the heart of historic downtown DC.
-The project is a culmination of many years of community input and its implementation is a direct result of CulturalDC’s willingness to advocate for and respond to the community’s vision.
+PN Hoffman partnered with CulturalDC in 2005 to develop a dynamic center for creative living and industry in the heart of historic downtown DC.
+The project was a culmination of many years of community input and its implementation was a direct result of CulturalDC’s willingness to advocate for and respond to the community’s vision.
 The project features 38 loft-style condominiums, 12 affordable artist live/work condominiums and Flashpoint, a multi-disciplinary arts incubator.
 CulturalDC acted as a consultant to the developer to recruit qualified applicants and hold a lottery to prioritize purchasers to live in the affordable units and facilitated access to loan programs.